microsoft/FluidFramework/api-report/container-runtime.api.md

 import { IRuntime } from '@fluidframework/container-definitions';
 import { ISequencedDocumentMessage } from '@fluidframework/protocol-definitions';
 import { ISignalMessage } from '@fluidframework/protocol-definitions';
+import { ISnapshotTree } from '@fluidframework/protocol-definitions';
+import { ISnapshotTreeWithBlobContents } from '@fluidframework/container-definitions';
 import { ISummaryAck } from '@fluidframework/protocol-definitions';
 import { ISummaryConfiguration } from '@fluidframework/protocol-definitions';
 import { ISummaryContent } from '@fluidframework/protocol-definitions';